- Modern supply chain management driven by Artificial Intelligence: Understanding data analytics in supply chain

 4. AI for cost-saving and revenue boost in supply chain

 When it comes to the ultimate cost-saving, AI and analytics solutions are the most effective options to negotiate better shipping and procurement rates, pinpoint changes in the supply chain profit process and manage courier contracts.
 You can assess a centralized database that takes virtually every aspect of the supply chain to deliver financial decision-making.

-In general, artificial intelligence for supply chain management is paving the way for new innovations where platforms are used for mining and analyzing cost-effective revenue-building standards.
+In general, advanced analytics in supply chain management is paving the way for new innovations where platforms are used for mining and analyzing cost-effective revenue-building standards.
 A Bloomberg report suggests that in the past two years, the overall cost in the supply chain has reduced to 12% leading to profits.

-The most underrated use case of AI and analytics in the supply chain is the identification of critical suppliers and strategic partners.
+The most underrated application of AI in supply chain industry is the identification of critical suppliers and strategic partners.
 This helps you standardize lower-cost alternatives and predicate supply performance indicators for compliance.